Published market hub · 2026-04

 Sources and method

-Des Moines-West Des Moines, IA market screen with city, metro, and ZIP evidence labeled separately..
+Des Moines, IA dashboard with city, metro, and ZIP evidence labeled separately..
 Public pages summarize source classes and screening method, not the raw research ledger.

 Application next step